Anomalocaris98/HMM_KunitzDomainProject/README.md

-# BPTI/Kunitz Domain Detection Using Hidden Markov Models (HMM)
+# Kunitz Domain Detection Using Hidden Markov Models (HMM)

-# Project Overview
 This project implements a computational approach to detect BPTI/Kunitz domains in proteins using Hidden Markov Models (HMMs).
 It combines structural bioinformatics with probabilistic modeling to identify conserved patterns characteristic of the Kunitz domain.

 # Main Goals